Advantages of Corporate Bonds vs. Stocks

 A key advantage of individual corporate bonds vs. stocks is that they can achieve

-strong investment returns and
+strong investment

 limit your downside.